Rashad Evans: Return from retirement

 On September 20, 2019, news surfaced that by his request, Evans was released from the UFC in order to pursue a return from retirement in another organization.
 In December 2021, Evans revealed he would be fighting for the first time since 2018 for Khabib Nurmagomedov's Eagle Fighting Championship promotion.
 His comeback fight took place at Eagle FC 44 on January 28, 2022, against Gabriel Checco.
 Evans defeated Checco by unanimous decision.

+On December 11, 2024, it was announced that Evans had signed with Global Fight League.
+On January 26, 2025 Evans stated "I was added to this without my consent!".
+In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Boxing

+Evans was scheduled to face Quinton Jackson in a boxing bout on April 12, 2025 at ICS Mania 1.
+However, the fight was cancelled due to unfulfilled contractual obligations.

 Personal life

 Evans and his ex-wife have one son and a daughter.
 He also has a daughter from a previous relationship and a son who was born in 2015.
-On New Year's Eve 2020, Evans's wife, Celiana, gave birth to their son Solaris.
+On New Year's Eve 2020, Evans's wife, Celiana, gave birth to their second son.

 Evans's brother Lance made a brief appearance on The Ultimate Fighter: Team Nogueira vs Team Mir, but was eliminated by Vinicius Magalhaes due to a rib injury and did not join the cast.